andgoldschmidt/trento/README.rst

 U       uranium  238           yes
 ======  =======  ============  ========

-All species except the proton sample nucleons from a `Woods-Saxon <https://en.wikipedia.org/wiki/Woods%E2%80%93Saxon_potential>`_ distribution, either spherically symmetric or deformed as indicated.
+All species except the proton, deuteron, and helium-3 sample nucleons from a `Woods-Saxon <https://en.wikipedia.org/wiki/Woods%E2%80%93Saxon_potential>`_ distribution, either spherically symmetric or deformed as indicated.
 Copper and gold are slightly deformed—slightly enough that a symmetric distribution is a reasonable approximation—therefore both symmetric (``Cu``, ``Au``) and deformed (``Cu2``, ``Au2``) versions are provided, where both versions have the same nuclear radius and surface thickness.
 The naming convention and Woods-Saxon parameters follow the `PHOBOS Glauber <http://inspirehep.net/record/1310629>`_ model.